soundpress/RulesOfNYC/docs/c19/index.rst

    (1) The API must include but is not limited to the following functionalities:

-      (A) Allow the E-Hail Provider or Accessible Taxi Dispatcher to query and obtain a list of a specified number (at least 5) and type (e.g., WAV, SUV, etc.) of Vehicles that are available for hire and closest to a designated pickup location, and, for each Vehicle listed in the response to such query, access real-time meter status, GPS coordinates and direction for no less than 1 minute following such query.
+      (A) Allow the E-Hail Application Provider or Accessible Taxi Dispatcher to query and obtain a list of a specified number (at least 5) and type (e.g., WAV, SUV, etc.) of Vehicles that are available for hire and closest to a designated pickup location, and, for each Vehicle listed in the response to such query, access real-time meter status, GPS coordinates and direction for no less than 1 minute following such query.
 The Vehicle or list of Vehicles provided in response to any such query must include the medallion or SHL permit number, vehicle make and model, car type (e.g., SUV, minivan, etc.), wheelchair accessibility, and Driver name and TLC license number;

-      (B) Allow the E-Hail Provider or Accessible Taxi Dispatcher to send an E-Hail or dispatch via the Technology System to the Driver of any or all of the Vehicles included in the list of Vehicles provided in response to a query, including the pickup time and location, and, if applicable, the pre-arranged fare and drop-off location;
+      (B) Allow the E-Hail Application Provider or Accessible Taxi Dispatcher to send an E-Hail or dispatch via the Technology System to the Driver of any or all of the Vehicles included in the list of Vehicles provided in response to a query, including the pickup time and location, and, if applicable, the pre-arranged fare and drop-off location;

       (C) Return the Driver’s acceptance or rejection of the E-Hail or dispatch, or, if the driver takes no action within 30 seconds, return a timeout;

-      (D) Allow the E-Hail Provider or Accessible Taxi Dispatcher to cancel any E-Hail or dispatch regardless of whether a Driver has responded;
+      (D) Allow the E-Hail Application Provider Licensee or Accessible Taxi Dispatcher to cancel any E-Hail or dispatch regardless of whether a Driver has responded;

-      (E) For any Driver that has accepted an E-Hail or dispatch from an E-Hail Provider or the Accessible Taxi Dispatcher, for the duration of the trip from acceptance through meter off or cancellation, provide the E-Hail Provider or Accessible Taxi Dispatcher with a data feed of real-time GPS location and ride/meter events, and allow the E-Hail Provider or Accessible Taxi Dispatcher to communicate with such Driver via the Technology System, including:
+      (E) For any Driver that has accepted an E-Hail or dispatch from an E-Hail Application Provider or the Accessible Taxi Dispatcher, for the duration of the trip from acceptance through meter off or cancellation, provide the E-Hail Application Provider or Accessible Taxi Dispatcher with a data feed of real-time GPS location and ride/meter events, and allow the E-Hail Application Provider or Accessible Taxi Dispatcher to communicate with such Driver via the Technology System, including:

-         i. allowing the E-Hail Provider or the Accessible Taxi Dispatcher to provide the Driver with the passenger’s name and phone number and drop-off location, as well as other relevant trip information (e.g., “passenger waiting at south entrance,” “passenger is wheelchair bound,” etc.), and
+         i. allowing the E-Hail Application Provider or the Accessible Taxi Dispatcher to provide the Driver with the passenger’s name and phone number and drop-off location, as well as other relevant trip information (e.g., “passenger waiting at south entrance,” “passenger is wheelchair bound,” etc.),

-         ii. allowing the Driver to report trip events to the E-Hail Provider or the Accessible Taxi Dispatcher (e.g., “passenger in vehicle,” “passenger no-show,” etc.).
+         ii. allowing the Driver to report trip events to the E-Hail Application Provider or the Accessible Taxi Dispatcher (e.g., “passenger in vehicle,” “passenger no-show,” etc.), and

-      (F) Provide onsite event when Driver reports being onsite, provide a no-show event if the Driver indicates a passenger no-show, and provide a cancel event if the Driver cancels or retracts his or her acceptance of an E-Hail or dispatch;
+         iii. providing onsite event when Driver reports being onsite, provide a no-show event if the Driver indicates a passenger no-show, and provide a cancel event if the Driver cancels or retracts his or her acceptance of an E-Hail or dispatch.

+      (F) For licensed E-Hail Applications that provide E-Payment, the API must include the following payment functionality:

-      (G) Provide access to itemized fare data including time-and-distance fare, tolls, surcharges, extras, and taxes from the Technology System and Taximeter, in real time, when the trip has been completed and the Driver has disengaged the Taximeter;
+         (i) Provide access to itemized fare data including time-and-distance fare, tolls, surcharges, extras, and taxes from the Technology System and Taximeter, in real time, when the trip has been completed and the Driver has disengaged the Taximeter;

-      (H) Receive from the E-Hail Provider or Accessible Taxi Dispatcher a confirmation that electronic credit card payment for the total fare amount has been successfully processed; and
+         (ii) Receive from the E-Hail Application Provider or Accessible Taxi Dispatcher a confirmation that electronic credit card payment for the total fare amount has been successfully processed; and

-      (I) Receive relevant payment information from the E-Hail Provider or Accessible Taxi Dispatcher to the extent necessary to display the total charges, including E-Hail service fee and tip (if applicable) on the receipt and collect and transmit Trip Data.
+         (iii) Receive relevant payment information from the E-Hail Application Provider or Accessible Taxi Dispatcher to the extent necessary to display the total charges, including E-Hail service fee and tip (if applicable) on the receipt and collect and transmit Trip Data.

+         (iv) Provide the name of the credit card merchant.

-   (2) The Technology System Provider may charge the E-Hail App Provider or Accessible Taxi Dispatcher a fee not to exceed twenty-five cents ($0.25) per query for use of the API.
-The Technology System Provider may not charge the E-Hail App Provider or Accessible Taxi Dispatcher credit card processing fees greater than the wholesale fees collected by the credit card issuer and credit card network for that transaction.
+   (2) The Technology System Provider may charge the E-Hail Application Provider or Accessible Taxi Dispatcher a fee not to exceed one dollar ($1.00) per E-Hail request accepted by a Driver for use of the API.
+The Technology System Provider may not charge the E-Hail Application Provider or Accessible Taxi Dispatcher credit card processing fees greater than the wholesale fees collected by the credit card issuer and credit card network for that transaction.

-   (3) The Technology System Provider may require E-Hail App Providers sending E-Hails to Drivers via the Technology System to charge a uniform Passenger cancellation and/or no-show fee.
+   (3) The Technology System Provider may require E-Hail Application Providers sending E-Hails to Drivers via the Technology System to charge a uniform Passenger cancellation and/or no-show fee.

    (4) Separate Violations.
-Each failure on the part of a Technology System Provider to cooperate with a licensed E-Hail Application or Accessible Dispatcher for the purpose of maintaining an API as provided in paragraph (1) of this subdivision will constitute a separate violation of this rule.
+Each failure on the part of a Technology System Provider to cooperate with an E-Hail Application Provider or Accessible Dispatcher for the purpose of maintaining an API as provided in paragraph (1) of this subdivision will constitute a separate violation of this rule.

 (f) Trip Data Collection and Transmission.
 A Technology System must be capable of collecting and transmitting to the Commission Trip Data as described below.
 The Technology System must conform to the following specifications: